 - Increase proficiency in robotic surgery.

 - Increase proficiency in multimodality care of the head and neck oncologic patient.

 - Prepare the physician for an academic career in head and neck oncologic surgery.

 Strengths: Vanderbilt serves as the premier referral center for advanced head and neck cancer patients in the Southeast.
 Fellows gain extensive experience in the management of such patients.
 Our collaborative team-based approach gives the fellow the opportunity for close interaction with leaders in medical and radiation oncology, speech and swallow therapy, neurosurgery, and thoracic surgery.
 Fellows also gain experience handling the unique needs of the veteran population through our collaboration with the Veteran’s Administration Hospital.

-Finally, two medical mission trips to Africa (usually Uganda and Kenya) occur each year and each fellow participates in at least one of those trips.
+Finally, two medical mission trips to low-resource countries (usually Haiti, Kenya or Uganda) occur each year and each fellow participates in at least one of those trips.

 Eligibility: Candidate must complete residency in Otolaryngology, and be board certified or board eligible.
 Additionally, fellows must be able to:

 (1) obtain an unrestricted Tennessee Medical License.
 At least one year of training in an AMA accredited program in the United States is required for International MD licensure in the state of Tennessee.
 Requirements for Tennessee Full Medical Licensure are available at http://health.state.tn.us/boards/Me/applications.htm

 (2) obtain a Tennessee DEA.
 Information on requirements for DEA registration can be found at http://www.deadiversion.usdoj.gov/drugreg/reg_apps/index.html